jamiebird119/game_space/README.md

 **django-countries**
 - Alters country input field on forms **django-extensions**
-- Utilised to create database schema visualisation **psycopg and postgres**
+- Utilised to create database schema visualisation (Not used in deployed version) **psycopg and postgres**
 - Hosts deployed version database for all models.
 **Gunicorn**